-Linocuts, fabric design, creativity and motherhood
+Linocuts, fabric design, cooking and home

 One school holiday when I was sixteen my uncle taught me silkscreen printing and I took to it immediately, starting my first business – screen printed shoulder bags for a travel company.
 I didn’t study art in high school or at university.
 In fact, I didn’t study printmaking either.
 I stumbled across an off-cut of lino on the art room floor in my last year of high school and kept it in my paint box at home.

 Years later when I was pregnant with my first child, I pulled it out and sketched a little scene of my living room on its surface with a pen.
 I found a carving tool in my mother’s house and cut out the lines, brushed over the lino surface with some green fabric paint I had left from screen printing and pressed down a sheet of A4 paper to reveal a little picture.
 I didn’t realise, until I was exposed to the work of Margaret Preston, that you weren’t meant to cut out the lines but the spaces(!)

 When my son Ben was 10 months old I went to live in Philadelphia.
 Distanced from my family and my career and feeling very isolated in my new role as mother, I found myself searching for something to fill the empty spaces in my day.
 In a back street in West Philly I found an art supply shop and purchased a set of ‘proper’ lino tools and a few sheets of lino.
 That night on my kitchen table, while my baby slept, I began to transfer the sketches from my journal across to this new medium.